seattle-javascript-401d25/36-40-fullstack-app/LAB-37.md

 ## Testing
- * No extra testing needed today, though *it is strongly recommended to complete the testing for [Lab 36](https://github.com/seattle-javascript-401d25/36-40-fullstack-app#testing-dont-worry-about-this-today)*
+ * No extra testing required today, though **it is strongly recommended to complete the testing for [Lab 36](https://github.com/seattle-javascript-401d25/36-40-fullstack-app#testing-dont-worry-about-this-today)**

  ## Stretch Goals